eshwen/SemivisibleJets/README.md

 For central production, gridpacks will be needed as external LHE generators don't cooperate with CMSSW.
 These gridpacks are made on the grid, with monitoring output such that it looks like you're running locally.

-First, clone this repo with
+First, clone this repo somewhere with a lot of storage (he gridpacks end up in directories within the repository, and so its size can grow considerably) with

 ```bash
 git clone git@github.com:eshwen/SemivisibleJets.git